Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Asking the right open-ended questions allows your visitors to tell you how they feel, in their own words, so you can empathize with their needs and provide a better website experience.

-🏆 Read more: here’s our guide on how to ask good survey questions to maximize conversions and find out why visitors leave your website.
+🤓 Read more: check out our guide on how to ask good survey questions to maximize conversions and find out why visitors leave your website.

 Conversion funnel analysis example: a case study from CMS Connected

-CMS Connected, an IT news and marketing company, used Hotjar Funnels to analyze how a piece of gated content was performing.
+CMS Connected, an IT news and marketing company, used funnels to analyze the performance of a piece of gated content.

-The funnel was set up on a simple 3-step journey from a landing page (Step 1) to a sign-up form (Step 2) to a success page (Step 3).
-In order to see the content they were interested in, visitors needed to sign up on step 2 with their name and email address.
+The funnel was set up as a simple three-step journey from a landing page (step one) to a sign-up form (step two) to a success page (step three).
+In order to see the content they were interested in, visitors needed to sign up on step two with their name and email address.

-By analyzing the funnel, the team at CMS Connected identified a huge drop-off of around 82% between Steps 2 and 3, meaning that for every ten people making it to the page, more than eight left without interacting with the content.
+By analyzing the funnel, the team at CMS Connected identified a huge drop-off of around 82% between steps two and three.
+This meant that for every ten people making it to the page, more than eight left without interacting with the content.

-As a result, the team decided to remove Step 2 from the funnel and make the content available to all visitors.
-This obviously solved a problem for visitors, who could freely flow towards the page(s) they were interested in, but also guaranteed that CMS Connected’s content was given a true chance to shine and help their readers.
+As a result, the team removed step two from the funnel and made the content available to all visitors.
+This decision solved a problem and created a better experience for visitors, who could freely flow towards the page(s) they were interested in—but it also guaranteed that CMS Connected’s content was given a true chance to shine and help their readers.

 FAQs about funnel analysis